 Evaluating learning agility is another effective employee selection to build into your recruiting process.
 American author, Alvin Toffler, broke down learning agility well when he said:

 “The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn and relearn.”

 That said, it’s challenging to develop a well-constructed, reliable assessment for gauging learning agility.
-If you go this route, make sure your learning agility assessment evaluates the abilities and traits that agile learners share.
+Challenging, but not impossible.
+If you’d like to see what this assessment looks like in practice, book a demo below.

-Another great way to enhance employee selection is to assess situational judgement.
+Another great way to enhance employee selection is to assess situational judgement capabilities.
 Situational Judgement Tests (SJT) present candidates with various scenarios that they might experience if they’re selected for the specific role they’re applying for.

-With that said, Situational Judgement Tests can be costly and are sometimes difficult to construct and implement.
+With that said, Situational Judgement Tests can be costly and sometimes difficult to construct and implement by a recruitment team alone.
 This is because they typically require input from an industrial-organizational (IO) psychologist, as well as a production team and designer.
-You can simplify the process by selecting a partner like Harver who will take care of the entire production process.

 4. Measure employee integrity